Savanamed/pycaprio/docs/api/curations.md

 * `timestamp`: Curation's creation date.

 ### List curated documents
-Lists all the curated documents in an INCEpTION project.
+Lists the curated documents in an INCEpTION project having one of the two `document_state`.

 You can provide a `Project` instance instead of a `project_id` as well.
 You can provide a `Document` instance instead of a `document_id` as well.